 Protection of personal data

-According to law of personal data, your data must be be kept safely and confidential.
-Vi keep your personal information on computers with limited access, situated under controlled facility and our safety measures are continually controlled to insure that userdata are managed securely and with consideration for your rights as a user.
-We can not guarantee a 100 procent safety when it comes to transfer of data on the internet.
-This may give the risk that others unauthorized force entry to information when it is send or stored electronically.
+According to the law of personal data, your data must be kept safe and confidential.
+We keep your personal information on computers with limited access, situated under the controlled facility and our safety measures are continually controlled to ensure that user data are managed securely and with consideration for your rights as a user.
+We can not guarantee a 100 percent safety when it comes to transferring data on the internet.
+This may give the risk that others unauthorized force entry to information when it is sent or stored electronically.
 You submit your personal information on your own liability.